SharkCagey/SharkCage/README.md

 The `SharkCageInstaller` is used to install all project applications, starting the `CageService` and setting some keys in the registry.

+### Further information

+You can find a more detailed list of all components in the Visual Studio solution in the [project overview](project_overview.md).

 ## Installation

 1. The `SharkCageInstaller` is used to install all programs for this project (`CageService`, `CageManager`, `CageChooser` and `CageConfigurator`) and is hosted on Github.
 Follow this link and download the latest version: [Github-Releases](https://github.com/SharkCagey/HTWG_shark_cage/releases).